quadratini/Cards/README.md

 A classic game of Blackjack where the user can play against the computer (aka the house).
 The standard rules of Blackjack apply.

+## Implemented Rules
+1. The Dealer must hit until he has 17 or more.
+2. Face cards are worth 10.
+Aces are worth 1 or 11, whichever makes a better hand.
+3. Getting 21 on your first 2 dealt cards is "Blackjack," and you win.
+4. You win when you beat the dealer's hand without going over 21.
+5. If you go over 21 you bust, and the dealer wins regardless of the dealer's hand.

+## NOT implemented:
+1. Splitting also doubles the bet, because each new hand is worth the original bet.

 # First Iteration
 The first part of the project was just a card drawing simulator where the user can draw a card from the top of the deck, and the window shows the card.
 The shuffle button shuffles the deck